carbon-language/carbon-lang/README.md

      alt="A snippet of C++ code.
 Follow the link to read it.">
 </a>

-corresponds to this Carbon code with similar performance:
+corresponds to this Carbon code:

 <a href="docs/images/snippets.md#carbon">
 <!--